ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/introduction-discrete-structures.md

 Leveraging this knowledge of discrete structures and functions, you will learn how to read and translate concepts expressed in **natural language**, **formal mathematical notation**, and **Python programs**.
-Positioning you for successful work in both theoretical and practical computer science projects, this course imparts to a learner an applied understanding of topics like **Boolean logic**, **set theory**, and **probability theory**.
+Positioning you for successful work in both theoretical and practical computer science, this course imparts to a learner an applied understanding of topics like **Boolean logic**, **set theory**, and **probability theory**.
 You will combine your knowledge of the aforementioned topics as you specify, design, document, implement, and test Python programs that employ the best practices for **efficiency**, **correctness**, and **understandability**.